kenhalbert/NodeLoadTester/readme.md

 # NodeLoadTester

-A simple load testing tool I built at work after feeling very disappointed and frustrated with alternatives like JMeter.
+A simple load testing tool I built with Node.
+I wrote this because I wanted a load testing tool that requires minimal configuration and lets me do most of what I need to do in code.

 Use this if you need to test that a service/website can handle a given throughput (in requests per second).
 Also supports ramping up (e.g. if you need to start with 1 request every few seconds and then ramp up to 100 requests per minute over the course of a few minutes), which I've found useful for testing autoscaling configurations in AWS.